Raicuparta/ditching-facebook-friends-with-js/README.md

 * `\u0098`
 * `\u00a2`

 In JavaScript, `\u` is a prefix that denotes an escape sequence.
 This particular escape sequence starts with `\u`, followed by exactly four hexadecimal digits.
-It represents a Unicode character in UTF-16 format. *Note: [it's a bit more complicated than that](https://mathiasbynens.be/notes/javascript-encoding), but for the purposes of this article we can just consider everything as being UTF-16.*
+It represents a Unicode character in UTF-16 format. *Note: [it's a bit more complicated than that](https://mathiasbynens.be/notes/javascript-encoding), but for the purposes of this article we can consider everything as being UTF-16.*

 For instance, [the Unicode hex code of the capital letter S is `0053`](https://unicode-table.com/en/0053/).
 You can see how it works in JavaScript by typing `"\u0053"` in the console: